 These fire pit mats are designed with heat resistant materials to ensure safety and protection as you burn your fire pit on grass, any wood or combustible surface from extreme heat generated by portable Fire Pits.
 Some common and best ones ones include;

 - If you’re looking for a cheap fire pit heat shield and deck protector, then this fire it pad will be suitable for you.
-It is the cheapest of the lot and frankly, quite affordable on Amazon.
+It is the cheapest of the lot and frankly, quite affordable.

 - This protective fire pit pad deck protector is made with Z-Flex Aluminization that reflects heat thereby protecting your deck surface or patio from excess heat.

 - Also features Z-Block technology, the same technology used to protect military equipment and air-crafts from the risks of fire and heat.

 - Comes in just 2 sizes: 16″ diameter and 24″ diameter.

 - The reflective silver side of this fire pit pad should face up towards the fire pit when in use.

 - For long term durability store it flat without bending or folding.
 Also avoid exposure to moisture.